 Our policies regarding transactions between us or any of our affiliates and our directors, executive officers and other employees are set forth in writing in our Corporate Governance Principles and our Code of Business Conduct.
 These documents are available on our website at www.weatherford.com, by clicking on "About Weatherford," then "Corporate Governance," then "Corporate Governance Policies" or "Code of Business Conduct," as applicable.
 If an actual or potential conflict of interest arises for any director, the director is required to notify the Board and is not allowed to participate in any discussions or vote on any transaction in which the actual or potential conflict of interest may arise.
-The Board of Directors approves any transactions with our Chief Executive Officer, and our Chief Executive Officer approves any transactions with any other officer.
+The Board of Directors approves any transactions with our Chief Executive Officer, and our Chief Executive Officer.